chrisvanmeer/check_mk-powerdns-plugin/README.md

 # PowerDNS check for Check_MK

+This is a simple plugin that will test if the PowerDNS is running by using the `pdns_control rping` command.

 ## Usage

 1. Place the `check_powerdns` file in `/urs/lib/check_mk_agent/plugins` of your PowerDNS server(s) and make it executable.